AI Automation/Financial Services

 AI automation delivers ROI by cutting claims first-response time from hours to under 15 minutes.
 It also reduces policy comparison and renewal prep work by more than 10 hours per week.

-The actual return depends on your agency's specific bottlenecks.
-An agency with high claims volume sees the biggest lift from automated triage.
-One focused on new business gains more from instant policy comparisons.
-The complexity is determined by your Agency Management System (AMS) and the number of carrier portals we need to access.
+The actual return on investment depends on an agency's specific operational bottlenecks.
+An agency with high claims volume would see a significant benefit from automated triage.
+One focused on new business could gain more from instant policy comparisons.
+The complexity of a solution is determined by your Agency Management System (AMS) and the number of carrier portals that would need to be integrated.
+Syntora would start by auditing your current workflows and systems to identify the most impactful areas for automation and to define the scope of a technical engagement.

 What Problem Does This Solve?